amirmasoudabdol/SAM/doc/Components.md

 ## SAM’s Main Components

-SAM comprises 3 main components, *Experiment, Researcher* and *Journal*.
+SAM consists of 3 main components, *Experiment, Researcher* and *Journal*.
 Each component tries to summarize one of the mentioned subprocesses or entities of a scientific research as described in the [Introduction](Introduction.md).
-The list below briefly introduces each component and its task and role.
+The list below briefly introduces each component and its role.

-- The [**Experiment**](#experiment) comprises several subroutines and objects dealing with a different aspect of a research, e.g., setup, data, test.
+- The [**Experiment**](#experiment) comprises of several subroutines and objects dealing with different aspects of a research, e.g., setup, data, test.
-	- [*ExperimentSetup*](#experiment-setup) holds the information and parameters of experiment design.
-You can only set parameters of the ExperimentSetup at the start of the experiment, and during the simulation, SAM does not allow other components to change them.
-In fact, we implemented the ExperimentSetup to resemble the *pre-registration* as close as possible.
+	- [*ExperimentSetup*](#experiment-setup) holds the parameters of an experiment design.
+You can only set these parameters at the start of the experiment, and during the simulation, SAM does not allow other components to change them.
+In fact, we implemented the *ExperimentSetup* to resemble the *pre-registration* as close as possible.
-	- [*Data Strategy*](#data-strategy) is a routine used to generate the data based on the parameters specified in *ExperimentSetup*.
+	- [*Data Strategy*](#data-strategy) is a routine used to generate the data based on the specified parameters in the *ExperimentSetup*.
-	- [*Test Strategy*](#test-strategy) is a statistical method of choice in the Experiment Setup for testing the result of the experiment.
+	- [*Test Strategy*](#test-strategy) is a statistical method of choice in the *ExperimentSetup* for testing the result of the *Experiment*.
 - The **[Researcher](#researcher)** object imitates the behaviors of a researcher including his possible questionable research practices.
 The researcher will define the *ExperimentSetup*, generate/collect the data, run the statistical test, decides whether to preform any QRPs, prepare the *Submission* record, and finally submit it to his *Journal* of choice.
     - [*Decision Strategy*](#decision-strategy) is the underling logic that the researcher uses for selecting an outcome variable for submission.
     - [*Hacking Strategies*](#hacking-strategy) is a list of questionable research practices in a researcher's hand in the case she/he decides to hack his way through finding significant results.